How Limits and Boundaries Lead to Healthy Habits

 By defining your limits and setting boundaries, you can give yourself permission to focus on what you truly want and need to be healthy.
 Change is a process, and progress is not linear.
 By concentrating on your want, willing and won’ts, you can create a roadmap to healthier habits that are personalized, achievable, and realistic for you.

-Balancing Your Limits
+Balancing Your Limits and Boundaries

 Knowing your limits is not just about understanding what you can't do; it's also about balancing the things you can do while taking care of yourself.
 This means striking a balance between pushing yourself to achieve your goals and prioritizing rest and recovery.